premprakash90/CarND-LaneLines-P1/writeup_template.md

 ### 3. Possible improvments

-Using HSV instead of RGB for images.
+1. Using HSV instead of RGB for images.
 HSV focuses on hue and saturation of images instead of bright or dark pixels which is better at handling images with bad lighting.
+2. Better tuned hough transform and edge detection.
+3. Improvemnts to smoothening algorithm.
+4. Supporting curves instead of just straight lines for lane detection.